jenineharris/foundation-biostat-2020/README.md

 BEFORE CLASS:

-* Have Chapter 8 exercises ready to discuss/share
+* Complete Chapter 8 exercises
 * Read Harris Chapter 9
 * Watch Chapter 9 videos (as needed)
-* Meet with book club group to plan (optional/recommended)
+* Read Criado-Perez Chapter 13 and meet with book club group to plan (optional/recommended)
 * Work on Statistics in the Wild (optional/recommended)

 **Alternate readings if no access to Harris:**